pablodav/burp_server_reports/README.md

 # burp_server_reports
 helpful reports for burp backup and restore

-Version 1 of burp only supported for now
+Version 1 of burp only supported for now.

-It doesn't use burp -a s, it looks into directory structure of burp 1 and also uses files: log, timestamp and backup_stats.
+It doesn't use burp -a S, it looks into directory structure of burp 1 and also uses files: log, timestamp and backup_stats.

 Code is more detailed about how it uses the files, like working funcion: